Classification of resolving subcategories and grade consistent functions: Introduction

 Section \ref{drsoacr} deals with dominant subcategories to prepare for Theorem \ref{1.3}.
 Here a key point, Proposition \ref{5'}, is that any dominant subcategory containing a module of depth $t$ also contains a $t$-th syzygy of the residue field.
 To show the main result of the section, Theorem \ref{g}, we also reduce to the case of modules locally free on the punctured spectrum.

 The ingredients were put together in Section \ref{mainproofs} to give proofs of Theorems \ref{1.2} and \ref{1.3}.
-In the final section, Section \ref{reghyper}, the previous results are applied to prove Theorem \ref{hyper}.
+Several examples showing importance of our results are given in Section \ref{exa}, and in the final section, Section \ref{reghyper}, the previous results are applied to prove Theorem \ref{hyper}.
 In Theorem \ref{lci} we also prove for a locally complete intersection ring $R$, a quite general result giving precise connections between resolving subcategories of $\mod R$ and ones contained in $\CM(R)$ and $\PD(R)$.
 This ``glueing'' result shows that for such rings one only need to classify resolving categories in $\CM(R)$ and $\PD(R)$ to get a full classification for $\mod R$.

-\begin{conv} For an $R$-module $M$, we denote its $n$-th syzygy by $\syz^nM$ and its transpose by $\tr M$ (see \cite{AB} for the definition of the transpose).
+\begin{conv} For an $R$-module $M$, we denote its $n$-th syzygy by $\syz^nM$, and its transpose by $\tr M$.
+(Recall that if $P_1\xrightarrow{\partial}P_0\to M\to0$ is a projective presentation of $M$, then $\tr M$ is defined to be the cokernel of the $R$-dual map of $\partial$.)
 Whenever $R$ is local, we define them by using a {\em minimal} free resolution of $M$, so that they are uniquely determined up to isomorphism.
 The depth of the zero $R$-module is $\infty$ as a convention. \end{conv}